-Sankranthi is an important festival observed by Telugu speaking people in January.
+Sankranthi is an important festival observed by Telugu speaking people in January in Andhra Pradesh and Telangana.
 It is quite similar to the Pongal Festival observed in Tamil Nadu and Makar Sankranthi observed in other parts of

-Sankranthi is a four-day festival in Andhra Pradesh.
+Sankranthi is a four-day festival.
 The Bhogi festival is observed on the first day and second day is the most important day and is known as Sankranthi or Pongal.
 The third day of the festival is Kanuma and fourth and final day is referred as Mukkanuma.
 Uttarayana Punnyakalam period begins with Sankranthi and the next six months are considered highly auspicious.